stomp-js/stomp-websocket/docs/README.md

 If you are using this library in NodeJS you should definitely check [NodeJS Legacy](https://stomp-js.github.io/stomp-websocket/codo/extra/docs-src/nodejs.md.html).

-## Using with Angular2/4
+## Usage with Angular2/4/5

-https://github.com/stomp-js/ng2-stompjs is based on this library and exposes entire functionality offered by this library as Angular Services and rxjs Observables.
-Both these libraries are maintained by similar set of contributors.
+https://github.com/stomp-js/ng2-stompjs is based on this library and exposes the entire functionality offered by this library as Angular Services and rxjs Observables.
+Both these libraries are maintained by a similar set of contributors.

 ## TypeScript definitions

-The npm package includes [TypeScript definitions](https://github.com/stomp-js/stomp-websocket/blob/master/index.d.ts), no need no install separately.
+The npm package includes [TypeScript definitions](https://github.com/stomp-js/stomp-websocket/blob/master/index.d.ts), so there is no need no install it separately.

 ## Change log